jeffmagill/jeffmagill.dev/content/blog/happy-birthday-to-my-website.md

 Thinking back on our journey, I'm reminded about how objectively bad you were.
 Water is under the bridge and I've forgiven you.
 Those outdated designs were like a bad hair day from the 90's.
 But through all that, I learned a ton about software engineering and what it takes to turn a bad website into a good one.

+### I'm Proud of You

-What makes me proud is the hurculean effort that went into bringing you back to life.
+What makes me most proud is the herculean effort that went into bringing you back to life.
+Your predecessor was made with WordPress, which was so easy to deal with.
+You on the other hand, took some time in the workshop to get right.
 I’ve carefully considered [every detail](/post/lets-breakdown-this-site) to make sure you reflect not just my work but also my growth as a creator.
 I’m committed to spending more quality time with you, writing [meaningful blog posts](/blog) and adding features that genuinely are useful (unlike this post).
 It feels a bit like gardening, and I hope this will grow.

 ### Our Future Together